jessenovotny/ynab_extension/README.md

 This extension allows you to log transactions from your browser without having to open the YNAB web or mobile apps.

 ### Disclaimer
 This extension is for development/personal use only as it requires a YNAB personal access token for your YNAB account.
 This token is cached in your Chrome account and nowhere else.
 This application is not authorized for distribution.
-Asking YNAB users to provide their personal access token does not comply with their YNAB's terms of use.
+Asking YNAB users to provide their personal access token does not comply with YNAB's terms of use.

 To clear your personal access token, right-click the extension icon, select Options, and then click the Logout button.